RedMule: A Mixed-Precision Matrix-Matrix Operation Engine for Flexible and Energy-Efficient On-Chip Linear Algebra and TinyML Training Acceleration: Architecture

 \subsection{PULP Cluster and RedMulE}

 In Fig.~\ref{fig:pulp_archi}, we show the architecture of a \gls{pulp} cluster, a multi-core architecture that features a parametric number (2--16) of \dbit{32} \riscv general-purpose cores featuring a partially shared, partially private instruction cache.
 In this specific work, we focus on a \gls{pulp} cluster containing 8 \riscv cores, equipped with \SI{128}{kB} of \gls{tcdm} split among 16 banks for word-level interleaving with a low level of contention.
 The \gls{pulp} cluster also features an event unit for flexible internal synchronization and a dedicated \gls{dmac} to efficiently move data between the \gls{tcdm} and external memories.
 A peripheral interconnect allows the \riscv cores to program the on-board peripherals (like the \gls{dmac}), and an AXI4 full cross-bar interconnect allows communications with the external environment.
+The \gls{pulp} cluster also features a system-level clock gating cell to eliminate its dynamic power consumption when the cluster is not in use.

 The capabilities of the \gls{pulp} cluster can be further enhanced by integrating application-specific hardware accelerators called \glspl{hwpe}. \glspl{hwpe} are software programmed by the \riscv cores through the peripheral interconnect and share the \gls{tcdm} with the \riscv cores and the \gls{dmac}.
 In this sense, the \glspl{hwpe} are tightly-coupled with the cluster cores~\cite{xnor}.
 The cores, the \gls{dmac}, and the accelerators access the shared \gls{tcdm} through a single-cycle latency \gls{hci}~\cite{darkside_j}.
 Such interconnect features a \textit{logarithmic} branch that allows all-to-all single-cycle accesses from \dbit{32} master ports, like those of the cores or the \gls{dmac}, to each of the word-interleaved memory banks.
 Conflicts are managed by granting only one initiator per bank with a round-robin scheme.
 The other branch is the \textit{shallow} branch.
 It features a single \dbit{n} parametric port, routed to adjacent \dbit{32} memory banks treated like a single wider bank without arbitration.
 This branch allows for simple integration of tightly-coupled accelerators like \glspl{hwpe}.
 The bitwidth of the shallow branch port can be tuned to the \gls{hwpe} requirements through a parameter.
 The \gls{tcdm} banks are connected to the two \gls{hci} branches through a set of multiplexers, which grant access to one branch or the other according to a configurable starvation-free rotation scheme, allocating a configurable maximum of K $<$ N consecutive cycles to the \gls{hwpe} over a period of N cycles.